Marco Mazzi

-Marco Mazzi (born May 5, 1980) is an Italian multimedia artist, living and working in Tokyo, Florence, and Tirana.
+Marco Mazzi (born 5 May 1980) is an Italian multimedia artist, living and working in Tokyo, Florence, and Tirana.
 He worked as an editor in the publication of books of contemporary Japanese poetry, such as The Other Voice, the first Italian translation of Yoshimasu Gozo's poetry.
+Mazzi took part in the 44th New Jersey Film Festival in the section dedicated to experimental Super 8 cinema.

 Biography

 Mazzi's multi-channel video installation at MUSA, Pietrasanta.

 Mazzi studied Contemporary literature at the University of Florence and visited Tokyo, where he studied Japanese avant-garde art and visual poetry.
 He held exhibitions at the 798 Art District in Beijing (China), the Komaba Art Museum of Tokyo (Japan), the Torino “Artissima” Art Fair (Italy), the Centro per l'arte contemporanea Luigi Pecci (Prato, Italy) and the Yokohama Museum of Art (Japan).
-In January 2008 The Watari Museum of Contemporary Art of Tokyo held the first solo exhibition of the artist in Japan, screening his single channel video installation Voyager, a Journey through Time and Water (2005-2008).
+In January 2008, The Watari Museum of Contemporary Art of Tokyo held the first solo exhibition of the artist in Japan, screening his single-channel video installation Voyager, a Journey through Time and Water (2005-2008).
 In October 2009 the Museo Laboratorio di Arte Contemporanea (MLAC, Rome) held Mazzi's exhibition "Seeing and Knowing, the Naturalization of Vision"Marco Mazzi - Seeing and Knowing: the naturalization of vision - Mlac - Museo Laboratorio di Arte Contemporanea - Dettaglio mostra, curated by the Italian writer and art critic Lorenzo Carlucci.
-In March 2010 he took part in the exhibition "Il medium disperso" (MLAC, Rome) together with Keren Cytter and Clemens von Wedemeyer.
-In 2008 Mazzi founded the non-profit organization "Relational Cinema Association" within the University of Waseda in Tokyo.
+In March 2010, he took part in the exhibition "Il medium disperso" (MLAC, Rome) together with Keren Cytter and Clemens von Wedemeyer.
+In 2008, Mazzi founded the non-profit organization "Relational Cinema Association" within the University of Waseda in Tokyo.
 The project involves screening of films and videos by Francesca Banchelli, Eric Baudelaire, Johanna Billing, Josef Dabernig, Gianluca and Massimiliano De Serio, Harun Farocki, Marine Hugonnier, Mark Lewis, Amie Siegel, Apichatpong Weerasethakul.
 Mazzi was photographer in residence at The Department of Eagles (Tirana, Albania), together with Diego Cossentino, during the conference “Pedagogies of Disaster, a Continent Conference”.
 In 2013 Mazzi collaborated with Jonas Staal for the project "The Venice Biennale Ideological Guide".
 Moreover, Mazzi was stage and still photographer for the leading Albanian artist Armando Lulaj during the making of the film "Recapitulation" (2015).
 The film was part of Armando Lulaj's installation "Albanian Trilogy", commissioned by the 2015 Venice Biennale's Albanian Pavilion.